 – Next, you will need to enable Android’s Developer Mode on your smartphone.

 – Then, you’ll want to go ahead and enable USB Debugging Mode on the device as well.

 – Don’t forget to make sure your PC can detect the smartphone using the

-Using ADB Push to Copy a File to Android
+How to Use ADB Push to Copy a File to Android?

-- Launch a Command Prompt or PowerShell in that same folder
+- Launch a Command Prompt, Terminal, or Windows PowerShell from within your ADB & Fastboot tools folder

 - . . .and press Enter on the keyboard

-- Wait for the file to be sent from the PC to Android
+- Wait for the file to be copied from the PC to your Android device

 - Then disconnect the USB cable